MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

   Double quotation marks can be used to enclose delimited identifiers.

   All strings delimited by double quotation marks are interpreted as object identifiers.
 Quoted identifiers don't have to follow the [!INCLUDE[tsql](../../includes/tsql-md.md)] rules for identifiers.
 They can be keywords and can include characters that aren't allowed in [!INCLUDE[tsql](../../includes/tsql-md.md)] identifiers.
-If a single quotation mark (') is part of the identifier, it can be represented by double quotation marks (").
+If a double quotation mark (") is part of the identifier, it can be represented by two double quotation marks ("").

 - OFF